OpenNews/srccon/transcripts/SRCCON2017-navigate-roadblocks-games.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Candyland, Catan and Codenames — Oh My!
-Navigate Roadblocks in Small Newsrooms With Games Session facilitator(s): Sara Konrad Baranowski, Andrea Suozzo Day & Time: Thursday, 11:45am-1pm
+# Candyland, Catan and Codenames — Oh My!
+Navigate Roadblocks in Small Newsrooms With Games

+### Session facilitator(s): Sara Konrad Baranowski, Andrea Suozzo

+### Day & Time: Thursday, 11:45am-1pm

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 SARA: I'm Sara Konrad Baranowski.
 I am an editor at a small paper in north central Iowa.
 It's a very rural area, and a very small staff.
 There are only five of us in the newsroom, and that includes me.
 Which presents challenges.